flamepygmy/RaveBeast/README.md

 ![kbd](https://github.com/flamepygmy/RaveBeast/blob/main/pictures/fully_assembled.jpg?raw=true)

-(Better picture coming soon, when I took the picture I had pulled the thumb keys out so they were hanging and the whole thing is a bit out of focus)

 Software is licensed under the MIT license.
 Do whatever you want with it.
 See LICENSE_FOR_SOFTWARE.txt for details.

 The 3D parts and PCB files are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 See LICENSE_FOR_MODELS_AND_PCB.txt for the details.
 If you want to use this for commercial use, contact me on github.